neumino/neumino.github.io/movies.md

-### Dual Mania
+### Marrowbone
-*Released on 2017-10-26, vote average 10*
+*Released on 2017-10-27, vote average 7*

-A psychological suspense thriller dealing with the dual persona a young man possesses and attempts to conceal throughout his ongoing sessions with his therapist.
+A young man and his four younger siblings, who have kept secret the death of their beloved mother in order to remain together, are plagued by a sinister presence in the sprawling manor in which they live.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/IQPdTpf2tOU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/bkCqmAxZXvg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>